Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 Inflammation:

-Sufficient intake of Omega-3 may help in controlling inflammation.
+A sufficient intake of Omega-3 may help in controlling inflammation.
 It is important to note that it should be taken in balance with Omega-6 fatty acids, and as part of a healthy and balanced diet.
+Choosing the best oil for healthy cooking can also support your body’s natural anti-inflammatory response.

 Types of Fats in Cooking Oils